mietek/haskell-on-heroku-website/pages/index.md

 Haskell on Heroku
 ==================

-Haskell on Heroku is a system for deploying Haskell web applications to [Heroku](https://heroku.com/), powered by [Halcyon](https://halcyon.sh/).
+Haskell on Heroku is a [Heroku](https://heroku.com/) buildpack for deploying Haskell apps.

+The buildpack uses [Halcyon](https://halcyon.sh/) to install apps and development tools, including [GHC](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/) and [Cabal](https://www.haskell.org/cabal/users-guide/).

 ### Support

-_**Work in progress.**  For updates, please sign up to the [Haskell on Heroku announcements list](http://eepurl.com/8KXsT), or follow <a href="https://twitter.com/mietek">@mietek</a>._

 The <a href="irc://chat.freenode.net/haskell-deployment">#haskell-deployment</a> IRC channel on [freenode](https://freenode.net/) is a good place to ask questions and find answers.

-Please report any problems with Haskell on Heroku on the [issue tracker](https://github.com/mietek/haskell-on-heroku/issues/).
-There is a [separate issue tracker](https://github.com/mietek/haskell-on-heroku-website/issues/) for problems with the documentation.
+Please report any problems with Haskell on Heroku on the [issue tracker](https://github.com/mietek/haskell-on-heroku/issues).
+There is a [separate issue tracker](https://github.com/mietek/haskell-on-heroku-website/issues) for problems with the documentation.

 Need commercial support?
 Contact the [author](#about) directly.

 ### Examples

-Haskell on Heroku is being used in production since June 2014.
+- See the [Halcyon examples](/examples/) for a demonstration of advanced Halcyon features.

+- Take a look at the [Halcyon shootout](/shootout/) for a comparison of build times and sizes across most Haskell web frameworks.

-All Halcyon [example applications](https://halcyon.sh/examples/) and [“Hello, world!” shootout entries](https://halcyon.sh/shootout/) can be deployed to Heroku just by pushing a button.
+All example apps can be deployed to Heroku in one click.

 <aside>